ezoerner/ghci-on-acid-docker/README.md

 # Install [GHCI on Acid][goa] (GOA)
 ## macOS

-*Note:* I attempted to install lambdabot directly on macOS, and was successful on my home machine (with the exception of the hoogle command which fails), but I was unable to get it to work on my Nike laptop.
+*Note:* I attempted to install lambdabot directly on macOS, and was partially successful on my home machine (the hoogle command fails), but I was unable to get it to work on my Nike laptop.

 The most reliable way I've found to get lambdabot to work on macOS is to use [Docker for Mac][docker].

 You can either pull my docker image from Docker Hub: